Huni-Valley SHS receives computers

 Mr Yakubu, who doubles as the Community Affairs Manager of AGL, prayed for more of such support in the catchments communities and appealed to the old students of HUNIVASS to assist their alma mater.

-Mr Daniel Aidoo, the Headmaster of HUNIVASS, said in spite of the numerous challenges affecting the school, 229 out of the 398 candidates presented for the West African Senior School Certificate Examination qualified for admission into various tertiary institutions.
+The Headmaster of HUNIVASS, said in spite of the numerous challenges affecting the school, 229 out of the 398 candidates presented for the West African Senior School Certificate Examination gained admission into various tertiary institutions.

 He expressed gratitude to the company for the assistance and said it would help the school to deliver on its mandate.